Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

-Embedding RL into QC \cite{done-gaopeng-1-ok-fine, lin2020edge} was another effective approach to solving complex problems in content caching, especially for the problems in sequential decision processes.
-In \cite{done-gaopeng-1-ok-fine}, there were two sub-problems of task offloading and content caching with limited resources in a traditional edge computing assisted network.
-The network architecture comprised a BS, edge servers, and IoT devices.
-The proposed approach aimed to optimize dynamic resource allocation, content caching strategy, and computation offloading policy to enhance energy efficiency in dynamic large-scale IoT networks.
-A QRL based algorithm was introduced to address the challenges posed by complex and dynamic environments, varying content popularity, and user preferences.
-However, there were two shortcomings in the proposal.
-First, the rationale behind jointly addressing the offloading and caching problem was unclear, lacking practical justification.
-Secondly, the solution relied on integer-based decisions for offloading and caching, potentially limiting its flexibility and scalability.
-QRL was also applied in the application of caching video streaming to improve QoE for users \cite{lin2020edge}.
-Its proposal jointly optimized content caching and spectrum allocation to minimize content delivery delay, taking into account time-varying content popularity, transmission method selection, and different requirements on EoE in a similar wireless network structure with \cite{done-gaopeng-1-ok-fine}.
-The second shortcoming in \cite{done-gaopeng-1-ok-fine} also arose in \cite{lin2020edge} from the binary caching and offloading decisions in its proposal.
-To address the same problem as \cite{done-gaopeng-1-ok-fine}, the study \cite{done-gaopeng-2-ok-fine} proposed a solution by integrating DQN into QC, which involved the joint optimization of task offloading and content caching.
-However, a limitation arose as the two sub-problems were optimized independently, potentially leading to sub-optimal solutions for the original problem.
+Embedding RL into QC \cite{done-gaopeng-1-ok-fine, lin2020edge} is another effective approach to solving complex problems in content caching, especially for the problems in sequential decision processes.
+In \cite{done-gaopeng-1-ok-fine}, there are two sub-problems of task offloading and content caching with limited resources in a traditional edge computing assisted network.
+The network architecture comprises a BS, edge servers, and IoT devices.
+The proposed approach aims to optimize dynamic resource allocation, content caching strategy, and computation offloading policy to enhance energy efficiency in dynamic large-scale IoT networks.
+A QRL based algorithm is introduced to address the challenges posed by complex and dynamic environments, varying content popularity, and user preferences.
+However, there are two shortcomings in the proposal.
+First, the rationale behind jointly addressing the offloading and caching problem is unclear, lacking practical justification.
+Secondly, the solution relies on integer-based decisions for offloading and caching, potentially limiting its flexibility and scalability.
+QRL is also applied in the application of caching video streaming to improve QoE \cite{lin2020edge}.
+Its proposal jointly optimizes content caching and spectrum allocation to minimize content delivery delay, taking into account time-varying content popularity, transmission method selection, and different requirements on QoE in a similar wireless network structure with \cite{done-gaopeng-1-ok-fine}.
+The second shortcoming in \cite{done-gaopeng-1-ok-fine} also arises from the binary caching and offloading decisions in its proposal.
+To address the same problem as \cite{done-gaopeng-1-ok-fine}, the study \cite{done-gaopeng-2-ok-fine} proposes a solution by integrating DQN into QC, which involves the joint optimization of task offloading and content caching.
+However, a limitation arises as the two sub-problems are optimized independently, potentially leading to sub-optimal solutions for the original problem.

 In conclusion, QC algorithms are widely applied in the area of content caching, as presented in Table \ref{Content-Caching1}.
 There are still several issues in existing literature.
 Many related works implement their QC algorithms in computer simulations duo to the current developing stage of quantum computers.
 Additionally, current solutions often employ centralized control methods, primarily because computation services typically take the form of quantum clouds.
 Lastly, similar to the challenge in task offloading, node mobility remains an open issue when considering content caching.